cfengine/design-center/howto/negative_knowledge.md

 `solaris.Monday`: "I am running on _Solaris_.
 It's a _Monday_."

 You can't force-define a hard class.
-Try "cf-agent -Dsolaris" and it will not let you.
+Try `cf-agent -Dsolaris` and it will not let you.

 _Soft classes_ are units of knowledge that can come from the policy.